 Eithinen Ffrengig.
 Onn.
 Ulex gallii.

-In Celtic tradition, the plant was believed to have many magical properties.
-In Wales, it was a traditional deterrent against witches, and swathes of gorse were often burnt to try and smoke out those practising magic within its thickets.
-This practise was good news for the gorse though, as the seed requires heat to burst and spread, and is adapted to germinate after it has been scorched.
+Gorse was associated with witches, swathes of gorse being burnt in Wales to smoke out anyone practising magic within its thickets.
+This practise was good news for the gorse though, as the seed requires heat to burst and spread, being adapted to germinate after it has been scorched.
 You can hear the seeds popping on a hot summer day, sometimes travelling as far as ten metres.

 As one of the trees sacred to Celts and druids, gorse was used to start ceremonial fires, particularly the May fire festival of Beltane.
 Herds of livestock would be driven between fires to bring them protection, and torches of gorse were carried through farmland and buildings to cleanse the air and bring fertility to the animals.

 Status at Cambrian Wildwood: Present